...

 Integrating different types of care within one source has been a major effort of both the mental health and medical professions over the past several years.
 One of the main motivators of this movement has been striking statistics that have seen persons with mental health issues suffer mortality rates related to medical issues higher than people in the general population.
 As a result, governments, the private sector, and the healthcare industry have worked to integrate care of various sorts so that persons with mental health issues can receive the care that they need.

-One concept that has taken hold in Harris County is known as the patient-centered medical home.
-In this way, County Medical services are organized through your primary care provider team where special attention is paid to the mental health and substance abuse of a person with a mental illness.
-It is a team that will provide the care for your loved one and we’ll have the ability to gain familiarity with him or her.
-Since care is better coordinated your loved one will receive consistent care throughout their life.
+Harris County has embraced the concept of the patient-centered medical home.
+Under this approach, your primary care provider team organizes County Medical services, focusing particularly on addressing the mental health and substance abuse issues of individuals with mental illnesses.
+A dedicated team will provide care to your loved one and build familiarity with them.
+Since the team coordinates care more effectively, your loved one will receive consistent care throughout their life.

 Community treatment has existed for around 50 years and treats patients who have severe mental illness and who have not been compliant with outpatient treatment.
 If your loved one is not compliant with their medication, struggles with attending doctor’s appointments, and is generally difficult to work with on a schedule then the assertive community treatment team of Harris County may be something worthwhile for you and your family to investigate.
 One of the main reasons that this model has seen success is that the providers of care persist in providing that assistance to people with mental health issues even when it appears that the services are not working at first.